Artist: Cornelis Cort (Netherlandish, Hoorn ca. 1533–1578 Rome)

 Dimensions: Sheet: 19 13/16 x 13 3/4 in.
-(50.3 x 33.6 cm)
+(50.3 x 34.9 cm)

 Credit Line: The Elisha Whittelsey Collection, The Elisha Whittelsey Fund, 1949

 One of the most famed printmakers of his day, Cornelis Cort was admired for his ability to translate tonal qualities into a black and white engraving.
 Cort accomplished this in part through an important technical innovation: It is the nature of an engraved line, cut as it is with a tool (the burin) whose cutting edge comes to a sharp triangular point, to begin as a point, swell almost imperceptibly at the center, and narrow to a point again at the end.
 Cort exploited this quality of the burin line; by varying his pressure on the tool as he gouged the plate, he developed a flexible line that becomes thicker and thinner along its length, creating various degrees of darkness without adding additional lines.

 In the first half of the sixteenth century, Marcantonio Raimondi had successfully translated the firm contours and plastic form of Raphael's mobile figures into engravings through the use of a systematic network of uniform lines.
 But Titian, an artist known for his colore rather than his disegno, sought a printmaker who could convey the less tangible atmosphere, color, and light for which his paintings were famed, and specifically commissioned Cort to create engravings after several of his designs.
 This image of the stoic Saint Lawrence upon the grill combines elements of two paintings by Titian; however, the billows of smoke that provide such a wonderful foil for Cort's supple line are found only in the engraving.
-Cort's swelling and tapering line would have great importance for subsequent engravers, such as Agostino Carracci (Italian, 15571602) and Hendrick Goltzius (Netherlandish, 15581617).
+Cort's swelling and tapering line would have great importance for subsequent engravers, such as Agostino Carracci (Italian, 1557–1602) and Hendrick Goltzius (Netherlandish, 1558–1617).